pb4git/Ocean-of-code/README.md

 Stealth mine laying early game, fast whole map coverage mid game, efficient space-filling and avoidance late game.

 *I tried...
 I swear I tried, every other day....
 It.
 Just.
 Wouldn't.
 Work!*
+# Conclusion
+Loved the game, though I'm not sure my family liked it as much during those 4 longs weeks.

+I actually am surprised that I liked the game this much, I had strongly voted against this exact game during our Mean Max brainstorming sessions.

+Thanks to the creators for making this possible.

+Thanks to Codingame for providing the great, free platform on which these contests are organized.